 The VA Mission Act: Eliminating Funding Gaps, Consolidating Programs, And Modernization

-The VA Mission Act does some important things in the short term as well as introducing long-care fixes.
-The short term improvements are crucial for some veterans; the Act eliminates a gap in care due to funding issues associated with the VA Choice program.
+The VA Mission Act did some important things in the short term as well as introducing long-care fixes.
+The short term improvements were crucial for some veterans, eliminating a gap in care due to funding issues associated with the VA Choice program.

-VA Choice funding ended on May 31, 2018.
-VA Choice was designed to help veterans get non-VA healthcare if distance or wait list issues are a problem.
-VA Choice continues to be funded in the short-term until replaced.
+VA Choice funding ended May 31, 2018.
+VA Choice was designed to help veterans get non-VA healthcare if distance or wait list issues were a problem.

-The long-term fixes are associated with the replacement of VA Choice; the VA Mission Act consolidates seven different programs offering community care including VA Choice into a single entity.
+The long-term fixes are associated with the replacement of VA Choice.
+The VA Mission Act consolidated seven different programs offering community care, including VA Choice, into a single entity.

 Funding is also provided for education and training, VA medical staff recruitment, and a review of VA medical facilities.
 This review process is intended as the first step in a modernization program for VA locations that need upgrades.

 In the past, among the chief complaints about VA healthcare involved timely scheduling of appointments, care and services.
 Under the VA Mission Act, the Department of Veterans Affairs is required to coordinate timely care including help for those who need VA medical services outside their region of residence.

 The VA is also tasked with making sure veterans “do not experience a lapse in health care services.”

 A significant improvement under the VA Mission Act is that the Department of Veterans Affairs is now required to provide, “access to community care if VA does not offer the care or services the veteran requires, VA does not operate a full-service medical facility in the state a veteran resides, the veteran was eligible for care in the community under the 40-mile rule in the Veterans Choice Program” and when the veteran meets certain requirements.